cyrilcon/tg-notify-bot/README.md

 ### **Tested Scenarios:**

-- Successful message sending:
+#### **Successful message sending:**

 - Text message without attachments.
 - Text message with an attachment.
-- Errors in sending:
+- Text message with an inline button, without an attachment.
+- Text message with an inline button and an attachment.

+#### **Errors in sending:**

 - Sending without a token.
 - Sending with an invalid token.
 - Sending without `chatID`.
 - Sending without `message`.
 - Sending with an incorrect `chatID`.

 ## Running the Application with Docker